GTBSinclair/RandomPasswordCreator/README.md

 # RandomPasswordCreator

-A command-line tool to generate random and secure passwords
+A simple command-line tool to generate random and secure passwords using the Python Standard Library

 ---